-There are six configurable interrupts in the MMA8453Q.
-These are Data Ready, Motion/Freefall, Tap (Pulse), Orientation, Transient, and Auto-SLEEP events.
+There are six configurable interrupts in the MMA8452Q: Data Ready, Motion/Freefall, Pulse, Orientation, Transient, and Auto-SLEEP events.
 These six interrupt sources can be routed to one of two interrupt pins.
 The interrupt source must be enabled and configured.
 If the event flag is asserted because the event condition is detected, the corresponding interrupt pin, INT1 or INT2, will assert.